Jared Triolo

-Jared Robert Triolo (born February 8, 1998) is an American professional baseball infielder for the Pittsburgh Pirates of Major League Baseball (MLB).
+Jared Robert Triolo (born February 8, 1998) is an American professional baseball third baseman for the Pittsburgh Pirates of Major League Baseball (MLB).
 He made his MLB debut in 2023.

 Amateur career

 Triolo attended Lake Travis High School in Austin, Texas, where he earned All-State honors in baseball as a senior in 2016.
 After graduating, he enrolled at the University of Houston where he played college baseball for the Houston Cougars.
 In 2017 (batting .250) and 2018 (batting .276), he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League and was named a league all-star in 2018.
-As a junior at Houston in 2019, Triolo slashed .332/.420/.512 with seven home runs and 44 RBIs over 56 games.
+As a junior at Houston in 2019, Triolo slashed .332/.420/.512 with seven home runs and 44 RBI over 56 games.
 In college he played 164 games at third base, 15 games in right field, and three games at shortstop.

-After the season, he was selected by the Pittsburgh Pirates with the 72nd overall selection in the 2019 Major League Baseball draft.
-He signed for $870,700.